 It’s hard to get better than free!
 Completely free for non-commercial use, VideoPad is the most cost-effective video editor on the market.
 It’s not super expensive for commercial use either – the paid versions normally cost $60 and $100 dollars but are currently on sale for just $30 and $50 dollars.
 If you end up enjoying the program, consider purchasing a license to help support the developers.

 I can’t recall a single instance in my testing of VideoPad where I struggled to find a feature or tool in the program’s UI.
 Everything works exactly how you’d expect and you’re liable to find it where you’d expect to as well.
 The program also operates on a relatively low amount of resources, providing a smooth and fluid user experience throughout.

 NCH Software provides a tremendous amount of written documentation on their website, along with a useful assortment of video tutorials to help get you started with the program.
-If you're ever facing down a particularly tricky problem, you can also submit a written support ticket or take to the VideoPad official forums.
+If you’re ever facing a particularly tricky problem, you can also submit a written support ticket or take it to the VideoPad official forums.

 If You Want The Most Bang for Your Buck:

-If budget is your primary concern when it comes to finding your next video editor, then you can't beat free!
-Normally I would recommend Nero 2018 to my budget-conscious readers (you can read my review of Nero Video), but I honestly feel as though VideoPad and Nero Video are comparable enough that you should just go with the free program unless you need to create videos for commercial use.
+If budget is your primary concern when it comes to finding your next video editor, then you can’t beat free!
+Normally I would recommend Nero Video to my budget-conscious readers (you can read my review of Nero Video), but I honestly feel as though VideoPad and Nero Video are comparable enough that you should just go with the free program unless you need to create videos for commercial use.